imxyy1soope1/nixos-dotfiles/README.md

 As for Flakes, refer to
 [Introduction to Flakes - NixOS & Nix Flakes Book](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/introduction-to-flakes)

+This configuration uses [flake-parts](https://flake.parts/) for better flake organization and modularity, enabling declarative host definitions and cleaner separation of concerns.

 ## Components

 |                               | NixOS(Wayland)                               |